 The study with adult participants has been completed and the results confirm that for the four vaccines prequalified by WHO, injecting only 1 / 5th of the dose produces a satisfactory immune response comparable to that produced by a standard dose.
-Following these results, the study continued with the inclusion of children in Mbarara, Uganda site and HIV + adults in Kilifi, Kenya .
-A total of 420 children and 250 HIV + adults have been recruited and are currently in the process of finalizing their monitoring.
+Following these results, the study continued with the inclusion of a more fragile population, including HIV + adults in Kilifi, Kenya and children over five years old in Mbarara, Uganda site .
+A total of 250 HIV + adults and 420 children have been recruited and are currently in the process of finalizing their monitoring.

 The initial results are encouraging: 960 people took part in the research project and 99.1% of them came to the follow-up visit 28 days after being vaccinated.
 The outreach teams are in permanent contact with the communities targeted by the study, by way of regular visits.